DavSanchez/CaptivePortal/README.md

 and be granted network access.
 Let's hope time treats this API well and gives support for it on all other browsers too!

-Once all of this is set, you will only need to edit the CoovaChilli `/etc/chilli/config` file (created from copying and renaming `/etc/chilli/defaults`) changing the following attributes:
+Once all of this is set, you will only need to edit the CoovaChilli configuration file `/etc/chilli/config` (created by copying and renaming `/etc/chilli/defaults`) changing the following attributes:

 - `HS_UAMSECRET`: Leave it blank.
 - `HS_UAMSERVER`: The IP of the node server's location (for example `192.168.1.5`)